physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/content/MachineLearning/NeuralNet/NeuralNet.md

 As we have seen the final output of a feed-forward network can be expressed in terms of basic matrix-vector multiplications.
 The unknowwn quantities are our weights $w_{ij}$ and we need to find an algorithm for changing them so that our errors are as small as possible.
-This leads us to the famous [back propagation algorithm](https://www.nature.com/articles/323533a0).
+This leads us to the famous back propagation algorithm {cite}`Rumelhart1986`.

 The questions we want to ask are how do changes in the biases and the weights in our network change the cost function and how can we use the